cgeoga/Vecchia.jl/README.md

 A terse Julia implementation of Vecchia approximations to the Gaussian likelihood, which work very well and run in *linear complexity with data size* (assuming O(1) sized conditioning sets).
-Implemented with chunked observations instead of singleton observations as in Stein/Chi/Welty 2004 JRSSB.
+Implemented with chunked observations instead of singleton observations as in Stein/Chi/Welty 2004 JRSSB [1].
 Reasonably optimized for minimal allocations so that multithreading (via the excellent FLoops ecosystem) really works well while still being AD-compatible.